helencalderon/helenc/_posts/2020-01-12-new-york-transit-ticket-reader.md

 After finishing the testing I reviewed the session notes together with the student consultant and agreed on the main findings.

 Of all the different screens tested, participants were more likely to validate their ticket with one displaying a QR-code in the lower half of the device.
-The placement and range of the scanner meant users needed to hover their ticket a few centimeters above the lower edge of the device.
-Even with the best performing variation of the display, participants struggled to learn where exactly they needed to position their ticket in order to pass through the barriers.
+Even with the best performing variation of the display, participants struggled to learn where exactly they needed to position their ticket (at least 3-4cm from the bottom edge of the display) in order to pass through the barriers.
 Many couldn’t do this within 2 seconds, especially on their first attempt.

-As the changes to the ticket reader display did not have the desired effect, I recommended the following:
+As the changes to the ticket reader display did not have the desired effect, I suggested the client undertake one of the following options:
 {: .list}

 1. If time permits, update the physical device.
 Recess and inset the scanner so users can successfully validate their ticket by placing it directly on the screen.
 The tactile feedback would provide users with certainty and confidence, and would make learning where to place the ticket easy.
-2. If time doesn’t allow,change the display so users are more likely to position their ticket within the scanner’s range.
-Possible changes to consider and test include:
+2. If time doesn’t allow, change the display to increase the liklihood users position their ticket within the scanner’s range.
+Changes could include:
-   * Dividing the contactless and barcode sections of the screen with different background colours to prevent users from placing mobile and paper tickets directly on the display.
+   * Dividing the contactless and barcode sections of the screen (as one requires a tap and once doesn't)
-   * Updating the static image to an animation that shows a hand holding a QR code ticket in the correct position in front of the device.
+   * Using animation to communicate how and where to best scan a ticket
-   * Adding decals and labels to the device housing to direct users towards the scanner.
+   * Adding decals to the device housing to direct users towards the scanner.

-My written report provided additional detailed findings and recommendations for the ticket barrier &ndash; its height, lights, and sounds; the device housing; the display; and planned turnstiles.
+My written report provided additional detailed findings and recommendations for the ticket machine as a whole.
 While there weren’t enough participants to produce statistically representative results, I also provided time on task by participant and task success rates.

 ![Ticket reader user testing report](../img/ticket-reader-report.png "Ticket reader user testing report")

 ![Success measures from testing](../img/metrics.png "Success measures from testing")

 ## Outcome ##
-The New York Transit Authority started rolling out the first phase of new ticket readers in 2019.
-To start these have been limited to contactless, Apple Pay and Google Pay.
-Further payment methods including the mobile app and paper QR tickets remain in development, due in 2022.
+The New York Transit Authority rolled out the first ticket readers in 2019, starting with machines that accepted contactless, Apple Pay and Google Pay.
+Further payment methods including the mobile app and paper QR tickets remain in development, due to be released in 2022.
 The client has since returned to the lab to conduct further user research into possible future ticket readers.

 ![Deployed ticket readers in New York subway](../img/deployed-ticket-readers.png "Deployed ticket readers in New York subway"){: .hero}